interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 ==================  ==========  =======================================================
 Parameter           Type        Description
 ==================  ==========  =======================================================
-``oldVault``        Account     BTC-Parachain account of the Vault that is to be replaced.
+``oldVault``        Account     BTC Parachain account of the Vault that is to be replaced.
 ``opentime``        u256        Block height of opening the request.
 ``amount``          PolkaBTC    Amount of BTC / PolkaBTC to be replaced.
 ``newVault``        Account     Account of the new Vault, which accepts the replace request.